top of page

 Benchmark

-Prototype Concept Site Map
+Prototype Concept site map

-Low - fidelity prototype
+Low - Fidelity Prototype

-User testing
+User Testing

 During the low-fidelity testing phase, users were given the opportunity to evaluate one of the tasks within the app, specifically focusing on the flow designed to assist users in finding where to live.

-During low-fidelity testing, users provided valuable feedback to improve the interface's accessibility and usability.
+Users provided valuable feedback to improve the interface's accessibility and usability.
 One key recommendation was repositioning the "Main Resources" section to make essential information easier to find.
 Additionally, users highlighted the need for more relevant content within this section to better support their needs.
 Another important insight was the desire for quicker access to notifications, ensuring that important updates are more easily noticeable and accessible within the app.
 These findings guided further iterations to refine the user experience and enhance overall usability.

 Impact